kyaiooiayk/Docker-Notes/ReadMe.md

 - Validate the installation of Docker on your workstation with the following command: `docker --version`
 ***

+## Docker storage layers
+- A useful concept behind Docker images is storage layers.
+Building an image means installing almost a whole dedicated Linux OS for your package.
+To avoid running this operation every time, Docker uses a layered filesystem.
+Here is how it works: if the first layer contains Files A and B, and the second layer adds File C, the resulting filesystems show A, B, and C. If we want to create a second image that uses Files A, B, and D, we only need to change the second layer to add File D. This means that we can have base images that have all the basic packages, and then we can focus on changes specific to your image,

+***

 ## Step-by-step guide to create your own Docker image
 - Step #1: Save all the packages in the file with: `pip freeze > requirements.txt`.
 It’s a good practice to list the exact version of the library rather than `><`, but this does not seem to have stuck among practioners.
 The file looks like something like this:
 ```